Updated 07/07/2019; Added Lock Haven University and Carthage College to WCWA list

 501 Westminster Ave, Fulton, MO 65251 (Program starting fall 2018)

-For wrestlers who are looking to attend college but not looking to obtain scholarships through wrestling, schools that offer wrestling as a club sport might be the right fit for them.
+For wrestlers who are looking to attend college and still compete, but not prioritizing wrestling scholarships, schools that offer wrestling as a club sport might be the right fit for them.
 The National Collegiate Wrestling Association (NCWA) provides a league and national championships for college club women’s wrestling teams.
 These clubs, however, do not practice freestyle wrestling but collegiate-style (AKA folkstyle) which is what is practiced in most high schools in the United States.

 Club wrestling faces the same challenges as school-sponsored wrestling programs and therefore, come and go.
 Please verify that the club is still active before making a decision based on the existence of the opportunity to wrestle at that school.